• Skip to primary navigation

 • Remove foil and continue cooking for an additional 20 minutes

-• Turn broiler on for an additional 5 minutes and cook until the cheese is slightly browned
+• Turn the broiler on for an additional 5 minutes and cook until the cheese is slightly browned

 • Remove from oven and allow dish to rest for 10 minutes